lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 </figure>

 It's a list of more servers we can potentially access!
 It seems like there's ten servers on this list, but I later found out from a CTF admin that the only ones that matter were the ones on the right (the ones on the left are more internal IPs added to make the CTF more realistic).

+<div class="alert alert-info" role="alert"><strong>Update:</strong> The internal IPs are actually accessible if you <code>ssh</code> into them through the servers on the right.
+A CTF admin explained that the internal IPs were supposed to be used for an additional CTF stage that was dropped.</div>

 We still need to somehow access these servers, and we can't really use the previous Shellshock exploit to do this.
 Fortunately, we do have a list of usernames and passwords given to us from the bank terminal challenge before, so we can easily write a script to brute-force each server to see which username/password combos work.